 Annual canvass

-Register of Electors 2023
+Register of Electors 2025

-The annual canvass ensures that the Electoral Registration Officer at the Royal Borough of Windsor and Maidenhead can keep the electoral register up to date, identifying any eligible residents who are not registered and encouraging them to do so.
+The annual canvass ensures that the Electoral Registration Officer at the Royal Borough of Windsor and Maidenhead can keep the electoral register up to date, identifying any eligible residents who are not registered to vote and encouraging them to do so.

 eCanvass